-You cannot plan for every eventuality before you start a walk – so stay flexible and don’t worry if things don’t work out as you imagined.
+You cannot plan for every eventuality before you start a walk – so stay flexible and don’t get stressed if things don’t work out as you imagined.
 Just re-think things and change to a new plan.

 I live a long way from any hills, so I am never hill fit when I set off on a long-distance walk.
 Also I rarely do much training before I set off.
 Instead, I always start my succesful thru-hike with short days for the first few weeks.
 These low mileages give my body a chance to get used to the extra stresses.
 This then toughens up my body and I get fit as I go.
 I often start a walk doing 15 mile days or less, and after a month or so I find I am doing 25 miles a day or more.

 Be careful not to over-train just prior to a walk, as you can over stress your body and possibly injure yourself.
 I tend to do as little exercise as I can get away with for the week or so prior to setting off.
 This gives my body a chance to heal if I do have any small injury.